jstriblet/book-notes/the-object-oriented-thought-process.md

 To review the example in Chapter 1, consider a class called Shape.
 This class has a behavior called Draw.
 However, when you tell somebody to draw a shape, the first question is likely to be, “What shape?”
 Simply telling a person to draw a shape is too abstract (in fact, the Draw method in Shape contains no implementation).
 You must specify which shape you mean.
 To do this, you provide the actual implementation in Circle and other subclasses.
 Even though Shape has a Draw method, Circle overrides this method and provides its own Draw method.
 Overriding basically means replacing an implementation of a parent with your own.

+## Chapter 8: Frameworks and Reuse: Designing with Interfaces and Abstract Classes